vledermaus/phpunit-commit-reminder/README.md

 # PHPUnit Commit Reminder

-This is a simple extension that runs after a successful test run and reminds you to commit your changes.
+PHPUnit Commit Reminder is a convenient extension that streamlines your workflow by gently nudging you to commit your changes after a successful test run.
+It's particularly handy if you follow the Test-Driven Development (TDD) approach, ensuring that your codebase stays well-organized and up-to-date.

-This is useful if you are using a TDD approach, after fixing a failing test, you can be reminded to commit your changes.

-The extension can also commit and push your changes for you with a prompt.
+This extension can even handle the committing and pushing of your changes for you, saving you time and keeping your version control in sync.

 ## Installation

-Install the extension via composer.
+You can easily integrate PHPUnit Commit Reminder into your project by using Composer.
+Here's how to do it:

 ```bash
 composer require --dev vledermaus/phpunit-commit-reminder